RadhiFadlillah/retroarch-lemuroid-overlay/README.md

 - No 7-zip support.
 - No custom shader.

 Thanks to those issues, I come back to RetroArch.
-However, I still prefer the overlay that used by Lemuroid than the overlays that currently available in RetroArch.
-So, I decided to clone it for RetroArch.
+However, I really like the overlay that used by Lemuroid, so I decided to clone it for RetroArch.

+This overlay is designed for 20:9 screen, which apparently is the most commonly used aspect ratio for Android devices.

 ## Available Platforms